 1. The remote UE shall initiate discovery procedure using any of Model A or Model B method as specified in clause 6.3.1.2 or 6.3.1.3 of TS 23.304 [2] respectively.

 2-5.
 After the discovery of the UE-to-Network relay, the Remote UE shall send a Direct Communication Request to the relay UE for establishing secure PC5 unicast link.
 The Remote UE shall include its security capabilities and security policy in the DCR message as specified in TS 33.536 [6].
 The message shall also include SUCI, Relay Service Code, Nonce_1.
 Upon receiving the DCR message, the Relay UE shall send the relay key request to the relay AMF, including the parameters received in the DCR message.
+The Relay UE shall also include in the message a Temp ID that identifies the Remote UE for the subsequent messages over Relay UE's NAS messages and PC5 messages.
 The Relay AMF shall verify whether the relay UE is authorized to act as U2N relay.
-The relay AMF shall select AUSF based on SUCI and forward the key request to the AUSF in Nausf_UEAuthentication_Authenticate Request message.
+The relay AMF shall select AUSF based on SUCI and forward the key request to the AUSF in Nausf_UEAuthentication_ProseAuthenticate Request message.

-6-7.
-The AUSF shall retrieve the Authentication Vectors from the UDM and trigger primary authentication of the remote UE using existing procedure as specified in TS 33.501 [3].
-This authentication is performed between the AUSF and the remote UE via the relay AMF and relay UE.
-AUSF shall not make the newly derived KAUSF as the latest KAUSF.
-At the remote UE, the newly derived KAUSF shall not be taken as latest KAUSF as NAS SMC procedure is not performed between remote UE and relay AMF.
+6. The AUSF shall retrieve the Authentication Vectors from the UDM via Nudm_UEAuthentication_GetProseAv Request message and trigger authentication of the remote UE.
+This authentication is performed between the remote AUSF and the remote UE via the relay AMF and relay UE.
+Based on SUPI, the UDM shall choose the authentication method.

-Editor's note: Further details on authentication message handling in UE, Relay UE's AMF and AUSF are FFS.

 Editor's note: There are essentially two different KAUSF keys.
 Different key names should be used to avoid confusion and misleading.
 This is FFS.

 Editor's note: A new service operations should be used for Prose authentication to distinguish it from primary authentication defined in 33.501, to separate the different function and service logic.
 This is FFS.